 How to choose where to push harder

-Practical recommendation: start with BuzzPost (because it's cheap and flexible), accumulate data over 60 days on where your leads come from — BuzzPost vs Yad2.
-Then decide whether to add Yad2, expand BuzzPost, or balance.
+Practical recommendation: start with BuzzPost (because it's cheap, flexible, and goes live in about an hour), accumulate data over 60 days on where your leads come from — BuzzPost vs Yad2.
+Then decide whether to add Yad2 at all, or simply expand BuzzPost.

 That statistic will give you a real picture of where your market lives.
-Sometimes realtors are surprised to discover Yad2 brings only 20% of leads but consumes 70% of budget — or the opposite.
+Sometimes realtors are surprised to discover Yad2 brings only 20% of leads but consumes 70% of budget — which is exactly the reason to start with BuzzPost and add Yad2 only when the data justifies it.

 Want to know more?
-BuzzPost pricing starts at 249 ₪, you can try without commitment.
+BuzzPost pricing starts at 249 ₪, you can try without commitment and go live in about an hour.
 Full feature list shows exactly what you get, and the main guide covers every tool in the Israeli market.